Simon-graiff/Mobile2/README.md

     }
 }
 ````
 Every event has a list of participating users.
-This is why this for-loop is dealing with the participant list of a single event, not with the event list.
+This is why the for-loop is dealing with the participant list of a single event, not with the event list.
 In case a male user is participating, the male variable changes its status.
 Same thing for the female one.
 A simple if-statement decides, if the event should be considered for drawing into the map, or not: ````tmpMale && tmpFemale && !mixedGenders````.

 In case the event shall be considered for further processing, its category has to be checked:
 ````